kenmuse/gh-migration-scripts/README.md

 ## Paging

 Dynamic paging is implemented for the calls.
-For REST APIs, it reads the headers and collects up to 10 pages (configurable).
-The results are concatenated into a single array that is returned.
+For REST APIs, it reads the headers and collects all returned pages (configurable).
+The results are concatenated into a single array that is returned as a result.
 For the GraphQL calls, the code looks for the first `pageInfo` block and the first array at the same level.
 It will look up to 6 levels deep in the results.
 If more pages exist (`hasMorePages`), the code will automatically paginate the results and concatenate the arrays.
 The final `pageInfo` block will be returned.
 It currently retrieves all pages unless pagination is disabled (`$paginate=false`)

 ## Debug